-After the polls had closed on Sarawak's 10th state election on April 16, 2011, many were surprised by the news that Baru Bian had been elected as the State Assembly (DUN) member for the Ba Kelalan constituency, located in the Highlands of northeastern Sarawak.
-Ba Kelalan has been a stronghold of Barisan Nasional (BN).
-During the election cycles of 1996 and 2001, BN won without © Penerbit Universiti Sains Malaysia, year.
-This work is licensed under the terms of the Creative Commons Attribution (CC BY) (http://creativecommons.org/licenses/by/4.0/).

-contestation (Faisal 2011, pp.176).
-Although there was a contestation in 2004 by election, BN still won; likewise, the state election in 2006 (see Table 1).
+After the polls had closed on Sarawak's 10th State Election on 16th April 2011, many were surprised by the news that Baru Bian had been elected as the State Legislative Assembly member for the Ba' Kelalan constituency, located in the highlands of northeastern Sarawak.
+Ba' Kelalan has been a stronghold of Barisan Nasional (BN).
+During the election cycles of 1996 and 2001, BN won without contestation (Faisal 2012, 176).
+Although there was a contestation in the 2004 by election, BN still won; likewise, the state election in 2006 (see Table 1).